basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 In general, strongly consistent Riak is more sensitive to the number of nodes in the cluster than eventually consistent Riak, due to the quorum requirements mentioned above.
-While Riak is designed to withstand a variety of failure scenarios that remove nodes from the cluster, e.g. hardware or network failure, we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot, because having multiple nodes leave the cluster at once can threaten quorum and thus affect the viability of some or all strongly consistent operations.
+While Riak is designed to withstand a variety of failure scenarios that make nodes in the cluster unreachable, such as hardware or network failure, we nonetheless recommend that you limit the number of nodes that you intentionally down or reboot, because having multiple nodes leave the cluster at once can threaten quorum and thus affect the viability of some or all strongly consistent operations.

 If you're using strong consistency and you do need to reboot multiple nodes, we recommend rebooting nodes very carefully.
 Rebooting nodes too